BeerMetalPC/BeerMetalPC.com-Jekyll---DEPRECATED-/_posts/2022-03-10-ThisWebsite.md

 tags: [project, jekyll]
 caption: Detailing my first foray into static sites, and the underlying services utilized.
 description: >
-  An high level explainer as to what services I was using before this site, why I built this one, and the design decisions made in the process.
+  A high level explainer as to what services I was using before this site, why I built this one, and the design decisions made in the process.
 date: 11 Mar 2022
 image:
   path: /assets/img/projects/BeerMetalPC.com.png